Process Hazard Analysis

 We have extensive practical experience developing and applying hazard evaluation methods in all process industries and can advise on the following:

-PHA Program Assessment Development Upgrades
+Process Hazard Analysis Program Assessment Development Upgrades

 We have helped numerous clients in the Oil, Gas and Chemical sector assess and upgrade (or develop) their PHA and PHA revalidation programs to meet their regulatory and internal requirements.
 This includes PHA program/protocol reviews and audits, as well as requests for a detailed review a specific PHA report(s) for regulatory and technical robustness.
 Learn more about our Process Safety Compliance services.